lebronbrian23/clustering-online-retail-sales/README.md

 We used SQLite to extract revelant information for our analysis:

 - Total number of valid of transactions after data cleaning:
   20,524 valid transactions.
-It suggests that average number of distinct products contained in each transaction was 26.3 (=540,562/20,524).
-This seems to suggest that many of the consumers of the business were organizational customers rather than individual customers.
-Also the majority of the sales were from United Kingdom with 18,628 transactions and total sales of 8.6million pounds.
+It suggested that average number of distinct products contained in each transaction was 26.3 (=540,562/20,524).
+This seemed to suggest that many of the consumers of the business were organizational customers rather than individual customers.
+Also the majority of the sales were from United Kingdom with 18,628 transactions and total sales of 8.6 million pounds.
+And the top sale product was "WORLD WAR 2 GLIDERS ASSTD DESIGNS" with a total sales of 54,999 pounds.

 - Distribution of the top 10 sales by country